weixiaonan1/BorderEscape/Report.md

 5. **Refine Game Scene**

    The current game scene is monotonous.
 We can refresh the game scene by adding more various style scenes (such as the rain, the sunset, the fog, etc.), constantly changing the back ground color and the styles of tracks and obstacles to make the gaming process more dynamic and delightful.

+   We can also add some functional props such as protective shield, one more life, and score doubling props.
+This can make the game more playable.